czi-catalystproject/hub-champion-training/episodes/manage_images.md

 :::{card}
 KEY POINTS
 ^^^
-- Images are useful for reproducing software environments across platforms.
+- Images are useful for reproducing software environments across platforms
 - Default containers are available on the hub
 - Additional custom containers can be pulled to the hub if required
 :::